ABOUT THE SPECIES

 - Promote an open approach to science, which include both data sharing and use and development of open source tools

 What is specific to EUROWILDCAT is that the main goal is not to share data per se or to make them available to the general public but rather to create a scientific network to investigate biological aspects that can be disclosed only analyzing data coming from different study areas and with the support of field knowledge gained by researchers working with animals in different conditions.
 As a direct consequence, data store in the database are species specific and are not limited to tracking data.
-Additional information like capture, study area, population, management regimes etc. are not seen as metadata of tracking data but as proper data sets with lots of information standardized among groups.
-Ultimately, the database and related tools for data management and analysis, are one of the tools needed for collaborative science but it is not the final output of the project.
+Additional information like capture and study area is not seen as metadata of tracking data but as proper data sets with lots of information standardized among groups.
+Ultimately, the database and related tools for data management and analysis, are one of the tools needed for collaborative science but it is not the final output of the project..

 EUROWILDCAT is a dynamic project and we are all very open to new interesting perspectives and ways to explore the huge amount of data in the database.
 Any contribution and active participation to the project are very welcome!
 You are very welcome to contact us.